-Here in Australia, you know you’ll be in big trouble with the woman that helped bring you into the world if you don’t buy Mothers Day flowers or at the very least give her a call on the second Sunday of May.
+Here in Australia, you know you’ll be in big trouble with the woman that helped bring you into the world if you don’t send flowers to celebrate Mothers Day or at the very least give her a call on the second Sunday of May.
 The same thing applies in the United States, Mexico, China, Canada, India and several other countries around the world.
 But May isn’t the only time around the world people get serious about buying flowers for Mothers Day.
 Here’s a look at how women with children are celebrated around the world each year.

 Thailand’s Mothers Day history has changed a bit throughout the years.
 The first official celebration was on 15 April, 1950.
 However, in 1976, the national holiday was moved to 12 August in honour of Queen Sirikit’s birthday.
 The queen has ruled Thailand since 1956 and is often referred to as the Mother of all Thai people.
 The big day is commemorated with much more than bouquets of Mothers day flowers.
 Houses and public spaces are decorated with lights and portraits of the queen.
 There is also a candle-lighting ceremony and fireworks displays that take place throughout the country.

 Like Thailand, Russia has also had multiple dates associated with Mothers Day.
 Back in the days of the Soviet Union, the country rolled the celebration of mothers into International Women’s Day, which takes place on 8 March each year.
 But, in 1998, a few years after Russia became its own nation, the country introduced the last Sunday in November as a new Mothers Day.
 Despite the change, many children still elect to buy Mothers Day flowers and give gifts on the initial day in March.
 Old habits die hard!